asdf-format/asdf-standard/source/schemas/yaml_schema.rst

 understanding of JSON Schema is assumed for this section, which only describes what makes YAML Schema different from JSON Schema.

-Writing a new schema is described in :ref:`designing-schema`.
+Writing a new schema is described in :ref:`extending-asdf`.

 .. note::